DuncanCragg/OnexOS/README.md

 ### OnexOSes create the Object Network

-Our social network and media posts created in OnexOS now live in a space called the Object Network.
+Our social network and media posts created in OnexOS now live in spaces that we can share.

 ### It's decentralised

-The whole Object Network is created on our own devices.
+The spaces are created on our own devices.

 If you do something sitting next to me, I get the change via the wifi, not via California.

-### The Object Network is a Metaverse, or a cyberspace
+### It's a Metaverse, or a cyberspace

-When you open your OnexOS mobile, you enter the Object Network as a 3D space containing all your stuff, and everyone else's.
+When you open your OnexOS mobile, you enter spaces containing all your stuff, and everyone else's.

-### Everything just snaps together
+### Everything just pins together

-We can "snap" together the 3D spaces we've built into super-spaces, spanning the globe.
+We can "pin" together the spaces and things we own and build into super-spaces, spanning the globe.

-I can grab a photo you let me see, and snap it onto my home wall, or into a media post I'm writing.
+I can grab a photo you let me see, and pin it onto my home wall, or into a media post I'm writing.